 Afterhood in the Garden:

-June 23rd, 2012: This is what happens when you put sell your house and move – you lose focus on your garden, on any garden… So, now that I live in Boston, I must survive on other people’s gardens.
+June 23rd, 2012: This is what happens when you put your house on the market, sell your house and move to an apartment in the city – you lose focus on your garden.
+Oh, right, I don’t have a garden any more… So, now that I live in Boston, I must survive on other people’s gardens.
 Before we lose appreciation for the roses of June, wherever they may bloom:

 February 25th, 2012: Winter aconite and snowdrops in the February sunshine… and the odd snow shower!